A Plus's wife reacts after Afia Schwar reveals her hubby has a child with MC Yaa

-- Akosua Vee revealed that her husband is a responsible man, a loving father and a faithful husband
+- Akosua Vee stated that her husband is a responsible man, a loving father and a faithful husband

-- Some social media users have commented on Afia Schwarzenegger's video trending on YouTube
+- Some social media users have commented on Afia Schwarzenegger's video which is trending on YouTube

 Ghanaian stylist Violet Akosua Bannerman Obeng, popularly called Akosua Vee, has reacted after Afia Schwarzenegger exposed her husband for allegedly cheating on her.

-The mother-of-three revealed she is married to a responsible man, and no one can tarnish her husband's reputation.
+The mother-of-three revealed she is married to a responsible man and said no one can tarnish her husband's reputation.

+Akosua Vee shared the post on Instagram, saying she wanted to address the matter of the 'unsubstantiated reports' about the state of her marriage 'directly and unequivocally'.

 Any such rumors should be summarily dismissed as baseless speculation.

-Furthermore, I would like to emphasize that I’m married to a responsible man and no amount of attempt to tarnish his reputation and that of his family will hold.
+Akosua Vee also emphasised that she was married to a responsible man and believes attempts to tarnish his reputation will fail.

 Let me also confirm that I am currently residing outside of the country, rendering the alleged “family sittings” to be a complete fabrication.